RooneyMcNibNug/sysadmin-resources/README.md

 + [Linux From Scratch](http://www.linuxfromscratch.org/lfs/downloads/stable/) - The official directory containing the latest "stable" version of the Linux From Scratch .pdf.
 For taking a deep dive into how a linux system _really_ works from the inside-out.

++ [Salt - Beginners Tutorial](https://blog.talpor.com/2014/07/saltstack-beginners-tutorial/) - Tutorial for using [Salt](https://www.saltstack.com/) as a system provisioning and maintenance/configuration management tool.
+Includes a lot of good documentation links to get up and running with.

 ## Networking
 + [iptables ArchWiki](https://wiki.archlinux.org/index.php/Iptables) - The arch linux wiki entry for iptables, which seems to cover the utility thoroughly and provides examples/scenarios